monkeybutter/goblock_compressor/README.md

 Change Log:

-* 17/07/2015: concompressor.go first approach to a concurrent concurrent block compressor using Go.
+* 17/07/2015: concompressor.go first approach to a concurrent block compressor using Go.

 * 19/07/2015: concread.go program to test the effect of reading a file concurrently.
 To test times memory cache has to be deleted every time (use 'sudo purge' in macosx).